Review: Chase Sapphire Reserve®

 Pros:

-- Card gets you complimentary access to Priority Pass Select™ airport lounges (enrollment required)
+- Card gets you complimentary access to Chase Sapphire Lounge(R) by The Club network and Priority Pass Select™ airport lounges (enrollment required)

 - Generous, very flexible annual $300 travel credit

-- Highly valuable points currency with great suite of airline and hotel transfer partners
+- Highly valuable points currency with great range of airline and hotel transfer partners

 Cons: